sedraxnet/sedrax/cmd/kaspactl/README.md

-# kaspactl
+# sedraxctl

-kaspactl is an RPC client for kaspad
+sedraxctl is an RPC client for kaspad

 ## Requirements